ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms

 In this work, we use ``range search'' to refer to approximate range searching.
 Since the number of results returned by a range query is not fixed, an alternate definition of recall must be provided.
-We use the following definition from~\cite{simhadri2021results}:
+We use the following definition, which defines recall as the average of the number of results reported divided by the true number of results for each point~\cite{simhadri2021results}: